Unfair Dismissal - Everything you need to know

 Automatically unfair dismissal examples

-There are many reasons for termination of employment that could make the process automatically unfair and could lead to costly tribunal claims.
-Some of the main reasons for automatic unfair dismissal include:
+There are many reasons for termination of employment that could make the decision to dismiss automatically unfair and could lead to costly tribunal claims.
+As well as being connected to an employee’s protected characteristic, some of the main reasons for automatic unfair dismissal include dismissals connected to:

-- Whistleblowing has to be about a concern raised about either: a criminal offence happening; failing to comply with legal obligations; a miscarriage of justice; health and safety is endangered; the environment is damaged; or, any action to conceal any of this.
+• Whistleblowing must be about a concern raised about either: a criminal offence happening; failing to comply with legal obligations; a miscarriage of justice; health and safety is endangered; the environment is damaged; or any action to conceal any of this.

-This list should give you a fair idea of what to look out for and avoid the termination of an employee.
-There are other reasons that fall within the same categories of employee actions protected by the law.
-If in doubt, ask us today for free employment law advice* so we can help you understand and avoid legal risks.
+This list should give you a fair idea of what to look out for when considering the risk of a dismissal being deemed to be automatically unfair.
+If in doubt, ask us today for employment law advice* so we can help you understand and avoid legal risks.

 Remedies for automatically unfair dismissal

-Large part of compensatory award is the loss of earnings and tribunals will look at past losses and future losses.
-From 6 April 2024 the weekly pay cap is £700 for purposes of calculating the basic award.
+A high proportion of a compensatory award will be allocated to the loss of earnings and tribunals will look at past losses and future losses.
+From 6 April 2025 the weekly pay cap is £719 for purposes of calculating the basic award.

-Besides paying them damages, the company might have to re-employ the staff member they dismissed.
+Besides paying damages, the company also might have to re-employ the staff member they dismissed.

 What are the grounds for unfair dismissal?